Cookie Consent by Privacy Policies Generator website

 Registers are in two parts:

-Part 2 lists the sites on part 1 which the local authority thinks "permission in principle" should be granted.
-Permission in principle is similar to outline planning permission.
-The legislation can be seen in the Town and Country Planning (Permission in Principle) Order 2017.
+· The legislation is set out in the Town and Country Planning (Permission in Principle) Order 2017.
 Permission in principle is subject to extra publicity, notification and consultation.

-Part 1 of the register has been completed for Darlington (register and associated map below).
+Part 1 of the register has been completed for Darlington.
+See the register and map below.
 No sites have been included on Part 2 of the register.

 Install our web app.